mengbinhao/jack-note/docs/english/NPR.md

   - tremendous adj | tremendously
   - consider v | consideration
   - considerable adj | considerably
-  - reversal n | invert vt | inversion n
+  - invert vt | inversion n

   > so all in all
   > at the very least